 - Cumulative Index Illness Rating Scale (CIRS)

-Method for rating chronic illness burden-reviews illnesses by organ system.
+Method for rating chronic illness burden-reviews by organ system.
 This version was developed for use with older adults.
-The systems measured include Heart, Vascular, Hematopoletic, Respiratory, ENT, Upper GI, Lower GI, Liver, Pancreas & Biliary; Renal, Genitourinary, Musculoskeletal and skin, Neurologic, Endocrine and Breast and Psychiatric.
 Total score ranges from 0-56.
 Each item is rated on a scale from 0 (no problem) to 4 (extreme problem or needs treatment).
-Manual Guidelines for scoring available from Dr, Miller at the University of Pittsburgh.

 - Disease Count

-Disease Count is a way of measuring Medical Comorbidity using a simple, unweighted sum of the number of diseases or conditions per individual.
+A way of measuring medical comorbidity using a simple, unweighted sum of the number of diseases or conditions per individual.
 The list of diseases or conditions may vary.
 Disease counts can either be clinician-rated based on medical records or clinician diagnosis, or can be self-reported based on questionnaires or interviews.

 - Duke Severity of Illness (DUSOI) Index

-The Duke Severity Illness Check-list Index is a checklist that quantifies a patient's burden of illness as measured by the physician.
+A checklist that quantifies a patient's burden of illness as measured by the physician.
 The physician lists out all of the patients health problems/diagnoses that are active at that visit or during the preceding week.
 For each health problem, the physician selects one of five responses (none, questionable, mild, moderate, major) for each of the four non-disease-specific parameters (symptoms, complications, prognosis without treatment, and treatment potential).
 A DUSOI diagnosis severity score can be calculated manually or via computerized scoring.
-This measure mau be used during a clinical consultation or from medical records.
+This measure may be used during a clinical consultation or from medical records.
 Scores are entirely based on clinical judgment.